payamsash/payamsash.github.io/_pages/about.md

 Research
 =========

-My research focuses on computational neuroscience and involves working with multi-electrode electrophysiological recordings, including MEG and EEG to enhance neuronal data analysis using various methods and improve real-time signal analysis for neurofeedback applications.
+My research focuses on computational neuroscience, with an emphasis on analyzing multi-electrode electrophysiological recordings, including MEG and EEG, to advance neuronal data analysis and develop robust real-time signal processing methods for neurofeedback applications.
+I also have a strong interest and growing experience in MRI-based analysis, with a particular focus on investigating structural and functional connectivity within the human brain.

 <style>
   figure { display: flex; flex-direction: column; align-items: center; }